Azure Function HTTP Trigger

 azure function http trigger query parameters

-If you will not provide the route parameter in the URL, then it will return HTTP Error 404 like below.
+If you do not provide the URL’s route parameter, it will return HTTP Error 404 like below.

 How To Make Azure Function Route Parameters Optional